GraniLuk/graniluk.github.io/_posts/2025-03-03-exciting_future_of_c#.md

 ## Conclusion

 The interview with Mads Torgersen underscores several exciting ideas for the future of C#.
 Primary constructors promise more concise syntax at the expense of introducing potential mutability issues, type unions aim to bring a more natural object-oriented approach to discriminated unions, and pattern matching offers a powerful alternative to virtual methods by enforcing exhaustiveness in handling type cases.
 Together, these innovations highlight the C# team’s effort to blend the best of functional and object-oriented programming into a more expressive language.

-This overview reflects some of the most thought-provoking parts of the interview and offers a glimpse into where C# is headed.
-Enjoy exploring these concepts and stay tuned for more updates on the evolving future of C#.